Master Terms and Conditions

 - (8)The Advertisement and Links do not include elements that compromise standards of public decency, or are defamatory to or slanderous of third parties.

-- (8)In addition to where specified in the preceding article, the format and Links of the Advertisement must not infringe upon the advertising guidelines or advertisement checking criteria set down by Yahoo, or upon the associated rules, guidelines, or similar (hereinafter referred to collectively as “Advertising Guidelines”).
+- (9)In addition to where specified in the preceding items, the format and Links of the Advertisement must not infringe upon the Yahoo!
+JAPAN Advertisement Editorial Guidelines set down by Yahoo, or upon the associated rules, guidelines, or similar (hereinafter referred to collectively as “Advertising Guidelines”).

 Article 3 Termination of Advertising